15 University Graduate CV Examples [& Templates]

 What’s a university graduate’s CV?

-It’s an entry-level CV you write to showcase your education, transferable skills, and relevant work experience to convince potential employers of your potential to make an impact.
-Since you lack direct work experience as a recent graduate, you would want to add a strong education section and relevant experiences from projects and work placements.
+It’s an entry-level CV you write to showcase your education, transferable skills, and relevant work experience to convince potential employers of your ability to make an impact.
+As a recent graduate lacking direct work experience, you should include a strong education section and relevant experiences from projects and work placements.

 As a recent university graduate, do I need a strong CV?